 27. Views from Pittock Mansion

-Whether you hike or drive, Pittock Mansion views are unbeatable on a clear day.
+Whether you drive or hike to Pittock Mansion, the views are unbeatable on a clear day.

 28. Order speak-easy style cocktails